ethinallen/checkInSystem/README.md

 - [ ] Search DB for UID
 - [ ] Modify the tech that the participant has checked out
 - [ ] Identify additional participant information that we want to track

+## Issues
+- [ ] Sometimes the last id number is omitted upon scanning